Jeremy Buckingham: Greens

 Buckingham unsuccessfully contested the state Legislative Assembly seat of Orange in the 2003 and 2007 state elections.
 Buckingham was elected to the City of Orange council in 2004 and re-elected with an increased vote in 2008.
 He was the first member of the Australian Greens elected to a council west of the Great Dividing Range.
 As a councillor, he implemented Australia's first stormwater harvesting project for drinking water supply, initiated the city's first statement of commitment to the Aboriginal community, fought against homophobia and for the rights of same sex couples, campaigned to protect an agricultural research station from developers, and fought to protect water supplies from the Cadia gold mine that operates on the outskirts of Orange.

 Buckingham was elected convenor of the Central West Greens in 2008, a position which he held until 2011.

 Buckingham was the sixth candidate on the Greens' Senate ticket for the 2004 Australian federal election.
 He contested the lower house seat of Calare in the 2007 and 2010 federal elections without success.
 Buckingham was then preselected to third spot on the Greens' Legislative Council ticket in the 2011 state election.
 He was locked in a close race with Pauline Hanson and the Nationals for the final spots.
 After preferences were distributed he was elected with 2,437 votes ahead of Pauline Hanson, and 1,306 votes ahead of Sarah Johnston of the National Party.

-After being elected, Buckingham has campaigned against the expansion of the coal and coal seam gas (CSG) industries in New South Wales and Australia.
+After being elected, Buckingham campaigned against the expansion of the coal and coal seam gas (CSG) industries in New South Wales and Australia.
 He has managed to build broad links across both sides of politics in the CSG campaign, and has made a personal ally of conservative radio show host Alan Jones who alongside Buckingham was sued by the former leader of the National Party (Andrew Stoner) for defamation.

 Buckingham initiated Australia's first parliamentary inquiry into coal seam gas.
 Buckingham introduced bills into the NSW Parliament attempting to restrict mining.
 The "Coal Seam Gas Moratorium Bill 2011" sought a moratorium on the granting of exploration licences for coal seam gas.
 The "Responsible Mining (Protecting Land, Water and Communities) Bill 2012" seeking to prohibit exploration and mining of minerals and petroleum in urban areas, National Parks, and drinking water catchments.